jgaskins/perpetuity/README.md

 ## Associations with Other Objects

 The database can natively serialize some objects.
 For example, MongoDB can serialize `String`, `Numeric`, `Array`, `Hash`, `Time`, `nil`, `true`, `false`, and a few others.
-For other data types, you must determine whether you want those attributes embedded within the same document in the database or attached as a reference.
+For other objects, you must determine whether you want those attributes embedded within the same document in the database or attached as a reference.
 For example, a `Post` could have `Comment`s, which would likely be embedded within the post object.
 But these comments could have an `author` attribute that references the `Person` that wrote the comment.
 Embedding the author in this case is not a good idea since it would be a duplicate of the `Person` that wrote it, which would then be out of sync if the original object is modified.

 If an object references another type of object, the association is declared just as any other attribute.
 No special treatment is required.
 For embedded relationships, make sure you use the `embedded: true` option in the attribute.